Tricresyl phosphate: Health calamities from TCP

-In 1932, 60 European women experienced TOCP poisoning due to the abortion-inducing (abortifacient) drug apiol.
-This drug, formed by the phenylpropanoid compound extracted from parsley leaves, was exploited throughout history—and even known to Hippocrates—as an agent to terminate pregnancies.
-The contamination of the modern drug in 1932 was not accidental, but rather included as an "additional stimulus."
+In 1932, 60 European women experienced TOCP poisoning due to the abortion-inducing (abortifacient) drug apiol, which was adulterated with TCP.
 Those who took the pill experienced comas, convulsions, paralysis of the lower body (paraplegia) and often death.
 Apiol was subsequently criticized by doctors, journalists, and activists until it was discontinued, citing that the dangers were too great and the number of poisonings was likely higher than accounted for.